csantanapr/ato-2021/README.md

 npm run dev-knative-debug
 ```

->Note: debug is not supported for knative with skaffold out of the box, see issue https://github.com/GoogleContainerTools/skaffold/issues/4702
+>Note: debug is not supported for knative with skaffold out of the box, we are implementing a workaround in this repo.
+For more info see issue https://github.com/GoogleContainerTools/skaffold/issues/4702